Ackuq/spark-pit/README.md

 The thesis that this project laid the foundation for can be found here: http://www.diva-portal.org/smash/get/diva2:1695672/FULLTEXT01.pdf.

-# This project is not being active developed on nor maintained.
-If you wish to build continue development on this project, feel free to make a fork!
+# This project is not being actively developed or maintained.
+If you wish to continue development on this project, feel free to make a fork!

 ## Table of contents